Alexander Chalmers (mayor): Biography

 Alexander Chalmers was born in 1645, in Dyce, Kingdom of Scotland (now part of the United Kingdom).
 At some point he converted to Catholicism.

-He emigrated to the Polish–Lithuanian Commonwealth in 1659, at the age of 14.
-He eventually settled in the city of Old Warsaw (now part of Warsaw, Poland).
-There he married Krystyne Legowna and they both engaged in the textile trade.
-They both became citizens of the city in 1672.
-Some sources list the name of his spouse as Christina Lang instead.
+Chalmers emigrated to the Polish–Lithuanian Commonwealth in 1659, at the age of 14.
+He eventually settled in the town of Old Warsaw (now part of Warsaw, Poland).
+There, Chalmers married Krystyne Legowna (also listed in some sources as Christina Lang) and they both engaged in the textile trade.
+They both became citizens of the town in 1672.
 He also began using Polonised version of his name, which was Aleksander Czamer.
-In 1676, King John III Sobieski confirmed the rights of the eight Scottish merchants who served his court, including Chalmers.
-He was also a leader of the Scottish community in Old Warsaw.
+In 1676, king John III Sobieski confirmed the rights of the eight Scottish merchants who served his court, including Chalmers.
+Chalmers was also a leader of the Scottish community in Old Warsaw.

 He became involved in municipal activities in 1679.
-From 14 January 1681 to 1682, he was a member of the Board of Twenty of Old Warsaw, and from 1688 to 1690, from 1692, 1694, and from 1697 to 1701, he was a member of the Old Warsaw Town Council.
-From 1687, he was also the treasurer of Old Warsaw.
+From 14 January 1681 to 1682, Chalmers was a member of the Board of Twenty of Old Warsaw, and from 1688 to 1690, from 1692, 1694, and from 1697 to 1701, he was a member of the Old Warsaw Town Council.
+From 1687, Chalmers was also the treasurer of Old Warsaw.
 On 22 February 1691, he was elected as the mayor of Old Warsaw, and served his first term until 1692.
-He served three more terms; in 1694, in 1696, and from 1702 to 1703.
+Chalmers served three more terms; in 1694, in 1696, and from 1702 to 1703.
 He was also the advocate of Old Warsaw in 1701.

-Additionally, in 1697, he served as the deputy mayor of Old Warsaw.
-He was also the member of Election Sejm during the 1697 Polish–Lithuanian royal election, representing Old Warsaw.
-While deputy mayor, he went into conflict with the Dominican Order, which organized congregation in the city without paying fees.
-It led to the riot in November 1767, near the St. Hyacinth's Church.
-One person died during the riot, and the aftermath led to long-lasting disagreement between the city and the Catholic Church.
-The court organized after the riot, decided in favour of Dominican Order, and removed Chalmers from his position, and barred him from holding public offices for the following three years.
+Additionally, in 1697, Chalmers served as the deputy mayor of Old Warsaw.
+He was also participated in an election sejm during the 1697 Polish–Lithuanian royal election, representing Old Warsaw.
+While deputy mayor, Chalmers entered into a conflict with the Dominican Order, which organised congregation in the town without paying fees.
+It led to a riot in November 1767, near the St. Hyacinth Church.
+One person died during the riot, and the aftermath led to long-lasting disagreement between the town and the Catholic Church.
+Afterwards, the town court ruled in favour of the Dominican Order, and removed Chalmers from his position, and barred him from holding a public office for three years.

-In addition to these roles, he was also the assessor from 1683 to 1687, and a lay judge in 1703.
+In addition to these roles, Chalmers was also an assessor from 1683 to 1687, and a lay judge in 1703.
 He was also a provisor of the Hospital of the Holy Spirit from 16 June 1695 to 28 February 1699.

-He owned the Falkiewicz Tenement building located at 28 Old Town Market Place, and the Shoemakers Tenement, located at 10 Wąski Dunaj Street.
-In 1690, the city authorities decided to grant Alexander and his wife, Christina Lang, a piece of land in perpetuity for an annual fee of 20 florins.
+Chalmers owned the Falkiewicz Tenement at 28 Old Town Market Square, and the Shoemakers Tenement at 10 Wąski Dunaj Street.
+In 1690, the town authorities decided to grant Chalmers and his wife, a piece of land in perpetuity for an annual fee of 20 florins.

-He died on 9 March 1703, at the age of 58, and was buried in Archcathedral Basilica of St. John the Baptist.
+Chalmers died on 9 March 1703, at the age of 58, and was buried in Archcathedral Basilica of St. John the Baptist.

 He had a son, Wilhelm Czamer, who also served as the mayor of Old Warsaw in 1722.